-Exclusion is not a course we would consider unless in extreme circumstances for example; when a pupil regularly shows deliberate and malicious intent to injure a member of staff or another pupil.
+Exclusion is not a course we would consider unless in extreme circumstances.
 The exclusion of a pupil takes place to protect the staff and pupils.
 Fixed term exclusions may be used as an intervention / strategy following agreement at a planning meeting.
 Permanent exclusion would only take place once all interventions / strategies are shown to have been tried and failed.
 This course of action is extremely rare.
 In the event of exclusion the school will follow West Sussex County Council policy.